Factbox: Sanctions imposed against Myanmar’s generals since they seized power

 Aside from sanctions, some overseas firms and investors who had business links with Myanmar’s military, like Japan’s Kirin Holdings Co, have cut those ties.

-Reporting by Simon Lewis; additional reporting by John Geddie and Michelle Nichols; Editing by Nick Macfie
+Reporting by Simon Lewis; additional reporting by John Geddie and Michelle Nichols; Editing by Angus MacSwan

 Our Standards: The Thomson Reuters Trust Principles.